plotters-rs/plotters/README.md

 figure rendering code into your application to handle a huge amount of data and visualize it in real-time.

 * **WebAssembly Support** Rust is one of the languages with the best WASM support.
-Plotting in Rust could be very useful for visualization on a web page and would have a huge performance improvement compared to Javascript.
+Plotting in Rust could be very useful for visualization on a web page and would have a huge performance improvement comparing to Javascript.

 ## Plotting on HTML5 canvas with WASM Backend

 Plotters currently supports a backend that uses the HTML5 canvas.
-To use WASM support, you can simply use `CanvasBackend` instead of other backend and all other API remains the same!
+To use WASM, you can simply use `CanvasBackend` instead of other backend and all other API remains the same!

 There's a small demo for Plotters + WASM available at [here](https://github.com/plotters-rs/plotters-wasm-demo).
 To play with the deployed version, follow this [link](https://plotters-rs.github.io/wasm-demo/www/index.html).

 ## What types of figure are supported?